-Light Category Description Examples of Lighting Types Sports lights Council owned and maintained on sports grounds.
+Lighting Description Examples of Lighting Types Installation Sports lights Council owned and maintained on sports grounds.
 The sports lighting is only for the field of play.
 Cut-off style fittings are used to minimise light spill Carpark lights Some Network owned and some Council owned metered and maintained.
-Feature/decorative lighting including in-ground lights Council owned metered and maintained.